How to Flip Your Frappe and help coffee go DefaultVeg

 - at HOA meetings

-Even if you’re just making coffee for yourself and your family, drop the cow from your cortado, and make your morning cup plant-based by default.
+Of course, the simplest way to go DefaultVeg is if you’re just making coffee for yourself and your family.
+It’s easy to drop the cow from your cortado, and make your morning cup DefaultVeg.

 Put simply, businesses can sell coffee to more people if they replace dairy: